pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 Some other notes about your parser:

-- setResultsName is not my favorite method, and I think your parser would be a little more readable if instead of 'expr.setResultsName('name')' you use the alternate form of just 'expr('name')':
+- `setResultsName` is not my favorite method, and I think your parser would be a little more readable if instead of `'expr.setResultsName('name')'` you use the alternate form of just `'expr('name')'`: